-Light is the band of radiation that allows us to perceive color.
-It is composed of many different wavelengths that correspond to specific colors.
-Bookending the visible light spectrum are ultraviolet (UV) and infrared (IR) radiation (refer to the illustration of the electromagnetic spectrum on this page).
+Light is the band of radiation that allows us to perceive color and is composed of many different wavelengths that correspond to specific colors.
+Bookending the visible light spectrum is ultraviolet (UV) and infrared (IR) radiation.
 Neither UV nor IR is visible, but they are damaging: UV radiation will yellow and weaken materials and IR will cause the surface of objects to heat up.
 The visible spectrum and UV radiation are of greatest importance for preservation.